Frequently Asked Questions about Graduate Student Unionization

 We describe the process below and, more importantly, urge you to keep yourself informed and vote if an election is scheduled.
 Your vote on this important issue matters.

-Here is what is happening now: Before scheduling an election, the Labor Board holds a hearing, which in this case began on June 14 and is scheduled to continue through the end of June.
+Before scheduling an election, the Labor Board holds a hearing, which in this case began on June 14 and ended on June 30.
 At the hearing, the Board hears evidence and arguments about which students should be included in a potential union as well as which students should be eligible to vote.

 The University opened the hearing with evidence demonstrating its longstanding commitment to graduate education, as well as how teaching and research are essential parts of Penn’s mission to educate the next generation of leaders at schools around the world.
 The University devotes enormous resources to graduate students, including not only tuition remission and competitive stipends for funded students but also outstanding medical benefits (with lower costs than Penn's employee plans, plus access to Student Health Services and Counseling and Psychological Services) and a wide array of programming focusing on mentorship and wellness.